After 36 Years In Prison For 'Georgetown Jacket' Murder, 3 Men Are Exonerated At Last

 Free at last on Monday, the three men hugged their families and loved ones and began their new lives.

 "I'm going to spend Thanksgiving with my mama," Stewart said.
 "And live a normal life."
 He said his journey is just beginning.
-"I got to learn how live right now."
+"I got to learn how to live right now."

 Watkins agreed.
 "It wasn't easy."